commercetools/commercetools-bundles-starter/README.md

 export NPM_TOKEN=xxxx-xxxx-xxxx-xxxx
 npm config set '//registry.npmjs.org/:_authToken' "${NPM_TOKEN}"
 ```
+Run `yarn` from the root folder after insuring you are using the latest version of node.

 ### Running the Application

 At the root of the repository, run `yarn`.
 To run an application locally, navigate to the application directory and `yarn run start`.
+Be sure to deploy the cloud function 'platform-extension-static-bundles'.
+Please see the README found under the extension package which covers the "Simple Bundles API Extension".

 ### Troubleshooting